urbit/azimuth-js/docs/constitution.md

 <a name="module_ecliptic.getSpawnLimit"></a>

 ### ecliptic.getSpawnLimit ⇒ <code>Promise.&lt;Number&gt;</code>
-Return the total number of children a ship is allowed to spawn at some time.
+Return the total number of children a point is allowed to spawn at some time.

 **Kind**: static property of [<code>ecliptic</code>](#module_ecliptic)
 **Returns**: <code>Promise.&lt;Number&gt;</code> - The spawn limit.